Introduction

 \[p(a_t\mid x_{1:t}, a_{<t}) \equiv \int ds_t \; p(s_t\mid x_{1:t}, a_{<t}) p(a_t\mid s_t)\]

 i.e. we can view action selection as the process of inferring the underlying state \(s_t \sim p(s_t\mid x_{1:t}, a_{<t})\), and then inferring the associated action \(a_t \sim p(a_t\mid s_t)\).
 But how do we appropriately define \(p(a_t\mid s_t)\) to represent an “ideal” agent?
 Naively we may consider \(p(a_t\mid s_t)\) to be a point-mass/Dirac-delta distribution centered at the optimal action \(a^{*}(s_t)\), however this does not provide a convenient notion of Bayesian inference.
-Instead we want to consider a smoothed version that places the most weight on the optimal action \(a^{*}(s_t)\), but also places non-zero weight on other actions in a way that is correlated with an action/policy’s value.
+Instead we will consider a smoothed version that places the most weight on the optimal action \(a^{*}(s_t)\), but also places non-zero weight on other actions in a way that is correlated with an action/policy’s value.
 In order to define \(p(a_t\mid s_t)\) to satisfy this notion, it appears that the simplest description is in the form of a mixture distribution, introducing a policy variable \(\pi\) and writing,

 \[p(a_t\mid s_t) = \int d\pi \; p(a_t, \pi\mid s_t) = \int d\pi \; p(\pi\mid s_t) \pi(a_t\mid s_t)\]